tjiang31/CarND-LaneLines-P1/writeup_T1P1.md

 One potential shortcoming would be the case when faced a T-intersection or sharp turn, due to the slope constraint we added in determining the left/right lanes, it will make the annotated lines keeping forward.

-Another shortcoming could be
+Another shortcoming could be the capability of dealing with night and narrow street scenarios, becasue in these two cases, the edges and layers are heavily contamenated by the background/near by objects, and since the parameters are mostly pre-determined, that will make the pipeline unable to adapt the complicated cases.

 ###3.
 Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be add addition ratio parameters to make the model automatically normalize the image to filter out the background objects.

-Another potential improvement could be to ...
+Another potential improvement could be using a higher order slope to capture the turning of the slope. \

+Thanks!